-With a basic knowledge of how nano-particles enter cells explained in the nano-particles endocytosis section
+With a basic knowledge of how nano-particles enter cells explained in the nano-particles endocytosis

 This in turn leads to a small change in the charge on the cell membrane, and this is a useful tool to check if SST is entering the cell.
 The plot, right, shows just such an experiment.
 Here SST is referred to as an agonist as it is the molecule responsible for setting off the cellular responses.
 The bottom axis shows the number of SST molecules added to a batch of cells and the y-axis shows the recorded level of cell hyperpolarisation - the amount of charge on the membrane (this is recoded using another dye where the amount of fluorescence relates to the local charge).
 The curve shown (black) is typical of what is to be expected if things are working well.
 At low concentrations there are not enough triggered SST receptors to create any noticeable effect, but as the amount of SST is increased the number of triggered receptors increases, and so the membrane charge also goes up, as shown.
-There are only a certain number of available receptors on the cell's surface so when all of these are triggered regardless of how much more SST is added there will be no more increase in the membrane charge, as shown through the levelling off of the back curve at high concentrations.
-The black curve is our control, we knew this response would happen when adding SST to these cells, but is important to check everything is as expected.
+There are only a certain number of available receptors on the cell's surface so when all of these are triggered regardless of how much more SST is added there will be no more increase in the membrane charge, as shown through the levelling off of the back curve at high SST concentrations.
+The black curve is our control, we knew this response would happen when adding SST to these cells, but it is important to check everything is as expected.
 The red curve is more interesting, this is the response of a special new genetically engineered peptide that is a combination of an SST molecule and a molecule of Red Fluorescent Protein (RFP).
 This is a protein derived from one found in some jellyfish and is a very useful as it can be genetically engineered and produced in reasonable quantities by specially adapted yeast cells.
-Originally we wanted to conjugate the SST to a nano-particle, but to achieve this goal we must use some other proteins, and the danger when combining proteins is that even a slight change in their shape will destroy their activity.
+Originally, we wanted to conjugate the SST to a nano-particle, but to achieve this goal we must use some other proteins, and the danger when combining proteins is that even a slight change in their shape will destroy their activity.
 By producing a genetic SST-RFP molecule we can test the RFP by looking to see if there is fluorescence, and test the SST by doing the above experiment, as can be seen on the graph (red line) this new molecule also gives a similar response so we can be confident the SST is still triggering the cell, however it is a bit less effective than pure SST - hence the act of creating the new genetically engineered SST-RFP has reduced the SST quality a bit, but is still active, thus proving the whole technique to this point has worked.

 The next important test is to actually see that the new SST-RFP molecule has entered the cell, the above test showed it triggered the receptors so logically it should have, but in science it is wise never to assume anything.
 The images right show a test of this.
 Here the red colour (consider first the right most image) is our SST-RFP after incubation will some cells.
 As can be seen the red colours is inside the cells which is a good sign.
 We next add a special dye which only sticks to SST receptors (not the SST itself).
 This is a green colour and can be seen in the left image.
 When we look at both the SST and the SST receptors (middle image) we see a strong yellow colour.
-This is a combination of red and green and indicated that the SST and the SST receptors are in the same places, i.e. they are bound together as we had hoped.
-This test shows that everything is working and that, for example, the cell does not accidently destroy our new SST-RFP molecule, or see it is different and get rid of etc, and so is the final proof that if we genetically engineer a SST molecule with other functional parts, it will enter cells and work in the same way as normal SST.
-This is the end goal of the project, and so the final steps are to produce nano-particles covered in SST, and this research is picked up in the bio-conjugation research section.
+This is a combination of red and green and indicated that the SST and the SST receptors are in the same places, i.e., they are bound together as we had hoped.
+This test shows that everything is working and that, for example, the cell does not accidently destroy our new SST-RFP molecule, or see it is different and get rid of etc, and so is the final proof that if we genetically engineer an SST molecule with other functional parts, it will enter cells and work in the same way as normal SST.
+This is the end goal of the project, and so the final steps are to produce nano-particles covered in SST, and this research is picked up in the bio-conjugation research

 Papers relating to this work: